 Right livelihood and Dharma finances

 Right livelihood is one of the aspects of the eightfold noble path; it is a Buddhist principle that it is important that we as Dharma practitioners practise right livelihood.
 We must not hurt other people and animals, and we must make the best use of the earth’s resources, in ways that do not do social and environmental damage.
-(The Venerable Walpola Rahula clearly explains the eightfold path and other fundamental tenets of Buddhism in his excellent introductory text, What the Buddha taught; I highly recommend it.)
+(The Venerable Walpola Rahula, a Sri Lankan Buddhist monk, clearly explains the eightfold path and other fundamental tenets of Buddhism in his excellent introductory text, What the Buddha Taught; I highly recommend it.)
 Buddha was so kind: he gave detailed advice in the Sutras on how to organize our Dharma life and Dharma finances.
 The Buddha said lay people should think about their finances, earmarking funds for their family, putting something aside for emergencies, and saving a little for their old age.
 We should also put money aside to study the Dharma and do retreats as well.
 It is not a requirement of Dharma practice that practitioners be poor: being poor does not make you a better Dharma person.
-The point is to not be attached to the material things you have, but to just enjoy them.
+The point is without attached to the material things you have, but to just enjoy them.
 When you are facing poverty, you can’t help yourself, you can’t help your family, and you can’t help others.
 However, when a Dharma practitioner has ample material resources, he or she is a position to practise generosity by using discretionary income to help others.

-Zasep Tulku Rinpoche, Canada, 2013
+Zasep Tulku Rinpoche